Apr 20, 2017|

 Find out more >> Galapagos Cruise & Machu Picchu Tour

-I did mention that there is one reason that might deter you from visiting during the rainy season.
-Below is the one reason, and one reason only.
-If you are interested in trekking, late January and February are not great months to visit Peru.
-Trails can be extremely muddy and slow going leading to delays or cancellations.
-If you want to sightsee, the rainy season can be an excellent time to go.
+There is one reason that might deter you from visiting Peru during the rainy season.
+This is the one reason, and one reason only.
+If you are interested in trekking, late January and February are not great months as the Inca Trails can be extremely muddy and slow going leading to delays or cancellations.
 If you want to trek, try one of the shoulder season months like May or September rather than the rainy season.